-- least 48 hours before the meeting, except for Monday meetings, for which the deadline shall be 4 p.m. of the last business day of the preceding week.
-When requests for such services are made by a member or members of the public at least 72 hours prior to the meeting, the policy body shall comply with the request.
-If the request is made less than 72 hours before the meeting the policy body should attempt to comply with the request, if possible. - (c) Each board and commission All policy bodies enumerated in the Charter shall ensure that accessible seating for persons with disabilities, including those using wheelchairs, is made available for each regular and special meeting. - (d) Each board and commission All policy bodies enumerated in the Charter shall include on the agenda for each regular and special meeting the following statement: "In order to assist the City's efforts to accommodate persons with severe allergies, environmental illnesses, multiple chemical sensitivity or related disabilities, attendees at public meetings are reminded that other attendees may be sensitive to various chemical based products.
-Please help the City accommodate these individuals." - each of their its regular meetings and all meetings of their its committees for each language requested, where the translation is necessary to enable San Francisco residents members of the public with limited English proficiency to participate in the proceedings provided that a request for such translation services is communicated to the policy body Clerk of the Board of Supervisors at least 48 hours before the meeting.
+- (c) Each board and commission All policy bodies enumerated in the Charter shall ensure that accessible seating for persons with disabilities, including those using wheelchairs, is made available for each regular and special meeting. - (d) Each board and commission All policy bodies enumerated in the Charter shall include on the agenda for each regular and special meeting the following statement: "In order to assist the City's efforts to accommodate persons with severe allergies, environmental illnesses, multiple chemical sensitivity or related disabilities, attendees at public meetings are reminded that other attendees may be sensitive to various chemical based products.
+Please help the City accommodate these individuals." - (e) All Policy Bodies The Board of Supervisors shall seek to provide translators at each of their its regular meetings and all meetings of their its committees for each language requested, where the translation is necessary to enable the public with limited English proficiency to participate in the proceedings provided that a request for such translation services is communicated to the policy body Clerk of the Board of Supervisors at least 48 hours before the meeting.
 For meetings on a Monday or a Tuesday, the request must be made by noon of the last business day of the preceding week.
 The policy body Clerk of the Board of Supervisors shall first solicit volunteers from the ranks of City